aa-fiu-classes/cnt-4713-web/project-3.md

 ### Grading Criteria

+Note that test cases and points are subject adjustments.

-1. Miscellaneous tests
+1. Ping tests (50 pts)

     * 1.1.
-(5 pts, public) At least 3 git commits (at least one from each group member)

-2. Ping tests

-    * 2.1.
 (5 pts, public) Pings from client to all other hosts (all pings expected to succeed), including non-existing host (error expected)

-    * 2.2.
+    * 1.2.
 (5 pts, public) Pings from server1 to all other hosts (all pings expected to succeed), including non-existing host (error expected)

-    * 2.3.
+    * 1.3.
 (5 pts, public) Pings from server2 to all other hosts (all pings expected to succeed), including non-existing host (error expected)

-    * 2.4.
+    * 1.4.
 (5 pts, public) Ping responses (from client) have proper TTLs

-    * 2.5.
+    * 1.5.
 (5 pts, public) Ping from client to server1, check ARP cache, there should be two entries

-    * 2.6.
-(10, private)  Ping from client to server1, after 40 seconds, the ARP cache should be empty (+ no segfaults)
+    * 1.6.
+(10 pts, private)  Ping from client to server1, after 40 seconds, the ARP cache should be empty (+ no segfaults)

-    * 2.7.
-(10, private)  Ping from client a non-existing IP, router sends proper ARP requests (+ no segfaults)
+    * 1.7.
+(10 pts, private)  Ping from client a non-existing IP, router sends proper ARP requests (+ no segfaults)

-    * 2.8.
-(Extra 1 pts, private)  Ping from client, receive host unreachable message
+    * 1.8.
+(5 pts, private)  Ping from client, receive host unreachable message

+2. Traceroute tests (20 pts)

+    * 2.1.
+(5 pts, public) Traceroute from client to all other hosts, including a non-existing host

+    * 2.2.
+(5 pts, private) Traceroute from server1 to all other hosts, including a non-existing host

+    * 2.3.
+(5 pts, private) Traceroute from server2 to all other hosts, including a non-existing host

+    * 2.4.
+(5 pts, private) Traceroute from client to router's interfaces (get 1 line)

-3. Traceroute tests
+3. File transfer tests (20 pts)

     * 3.1.
-(10 pts, public) Traceroute from client to all other hosts, including a non-existing host
+(10 pts, public) Transfer a small file (50k) from server1 to client

     * 3.2.
-(10 pts, private) Traceroute from server1 to all other hosts, including a non-existing host
+(10 pts, private) transfer a medium file (1M) from server1 to client

     * 3.3.
-(10 pts, private) Traceroute from server2 to all other hosts, including a non-existing host
+(10 pts, private) transfer a large file (10M) from server1 to client

-    * 3.4.
-(Extra: 1 pts, private) Traceroute from client to router's interfaces (get 1 line)

-4. File transfer tests
+4. Additional ICMP tests (10 pts)

     * 4.1.
-(10 pts, public) Transfer a small file (50k) from server1 to client
+(5 pt) ICMP destination unreachable: when no ARP reply after `5 requests` and enqueued packets are dropped.

     * 4.2.
-(5 pts, private) transfer a medium file (1M) from server1 to client

-    * 4.3.
-(5 pts, private) transfer a large file (10M) from server1 to client
+(5 pts) ICMP port unreachable when router receives IP/UDP packets sent to one of its interface.

 Note that the router should work in other single-router network topologies / with different routing tables

-{% comment %}

-### Extra Credit (included in the above)

-- (1 pt) ICMP destination unreachable

-    * When no ARP reply after `5 requests` and enqueued packets are dropped.

-- (1 pt) ICMP port unreachable

-    * The router must handle TCP/UDP packets sent to one of its interfaces.
-In this case the router should respond with an ICMP port unreachable message.

-{% endcomment %}

 ## Acknowledgement